Code-Institute-Submissions/animal-crossing-recipe/README.md

      - By clicking on the button, it will redirect you to the edit recipe page where all the information will be filled.
     ![](./static/readme/editrecipe.png)
     ![](./static/readme/edittype.png)
-    - A red line appears if you try to leave any one of the fill empty.
+    - A red line appears if you try to leave any of the fields empty.
     ![](./static/readme/editrecipe-two.png)
     ![](./static/readme/edittype-two.png)
-    - By successfully edit the recipe, the website will redirect back to DIY Recipe and a message will appear stating the update is done.
+    - By successfully editing the recipe, the website will redirect back to the DIY Recipe page with a message stating "Recipe Successfully Updated"
     ![](./static/readme/editrecipe-three.png)
     ![](./static/readme/edittype-three.png)